-We want to set out a vision of a sustainable, outcome focused, approach for tourism and the construction of tourist resorts and destinations that has a net positive impact for biodiversity, people and climate.
+We want to set out a vision of a sustainable, outcome focused, approach for tourism and the construction of tourist resorts and destinations that has a net positive impact for biodiversity, prosperity and climate.

 That identifies a destination and/ or its services as being Good for People, Planet and Prosperity

-That has sustainability and wellness factored into the design and build of resorts and destinations from the very
+That has sustainability and wellness factored into the design and build of resorts and destinations from the very start

 That creates an ambition for business and consumers that is “Beyond CO2 Neutral” and considers the full impact of industry on biodiversity, habitat, water, land, sea, people, and places